 You'll need to get your car back to the airport in time for your departure.
 For those who have a later flight and choose to visit the Blue Lagoon today, you will finish off your stay unwinding before you head to the airport.
 This is the perfect place to relax as you bathe in the warm, mineral-rich waters as you look back on the incredible adventure you have just taken in the land of fire and ice.

-We hope to see you again soon, to visit old sites, explore Iceland in its winter colours, or better plumb the depths of its untouched Highlands.
+We hope to see you again soon, to visit old sites, explore Iceland in its winter colors, or better plumb the depths of its untouched Highlands.
 Thanks for coming!

 Although it is summertime, the Icelandic weather can be very unpredictable.
 Please bring appropriate clothing.